 It has carried articles on a broad range of topics of public international law, customary international law, comparative law, international relations, international commercial law, international trade and business, international criminal law, international humanitarian law, supra-national law, treaties and conventions, human rights, counter-terrorism and security, law of the sea, maritime law, refugee law, sovereignty and statehood, jurisprudence, and legal philosophy.
 The Perth ILJ has been indexed on the Cardiff Index to Legal Abbreviations, HeinOnline, and on AustLII.

 The Perth ILJ is currently inviting submissions for its Volume 3 (2018) to be released in early-2019.
 We accept articles on a rolling basis.
 Consequently, we never reject articles for failing to meet a deadline.
-However, submissions received after 15 July, 2018 might have to be considered for publication in the subsequent issue.
+However, submissions received after 15 July, 2018 might have to be considered for publication in the subsequent year.

 What we are looking for

 The Journal looks for original, thoughtful and well-written legal papers on topical and interesting issues of international law, international relations, and trade.

 The Perth ILJ accepts articles, case notes, and other legal commentary.
 It accepts shorter articles to accommodate submission of reworked assessment pieces submitted for undergraduate/JD units.